 “Did you hear?”
 I was told, “There are other Americans here now.”

-"Cool."
-I replied, but not really caring all that much unless one of them turned out to be young, hot, and easy….
+“Cool,” I replied, but not really caring all that much unless one of them turned out to be young, hot, and easy….
 Just kidding….
 Sort of.

 The next day, I went and did my thing to return back to the volunteer area to find Frank was out in front of the barracks taking some of the long grass some builders were using for roofing material and making what appeared to be a symbol out of the Blair Witch Project.
 No one said anything, instead choosing to ignore him.
 Fran chatted with the girls, and complained about the living arrangements, and telling stories about how they lost their travel itinerary.

 The day went past and for the evening volunteer meeting where Dan (volunteer coordinator) tells us what we are going to be doing the next day and introduces any new arrivals.
 He introduced the new couple and Frank shared with us the meaning of his religious symbol.
-We all smiled and acted like we cared, even Fran did the same, obviously used to his personality quirks.
+We all smiled and acted like we cared, even Fran did the same, apparently used to his personality quirks.

-The next day I found out that they were so dissatisfied with the volunteer quarters that they decided to book one of the fancy tents the normal guests sleep in.
-And Frank spent the day using more of the grass from the roofing material to build brooms that we didn't need.
+The next day I found out that they were so dissatisfied with the volunteer quarters that they decided to book one of the fancy tents the regular guests sleep in.
+And Frank spent the day using more of the grass from the roofing material to build brooms that we didn’t need.
 I was wondering, at this point, if they were planning on doing any actual volunteer work.

-As you can tell, I was kind of annoyed by these people.
+As you can tell, I was annoyed by these people.
 And, I think I was probably more annoyed by them than others, coming from the United States as well.
 When traveling, I usually try show people that not all Americans are right-wing, tea-bagging, fanatics.
-I try to show that some of us are open minded, and easy going about the rest of the world.
-That we all don't watch reality television, and that we are not all fat and stupid.
+I try to show that some of us are open-minded, and easy going about the rest of the world.
+That we all don’t watch reality television, and that we are not all fat and stupid.
 After a week of spending time with the others in the group, mostly Europeans, of showing that to be the case, it irritated me to encounter the only other two Americans volunteering at the camp who end up proving the things about Americans that I am trying to disprove.